 Refereeing is key to the game and is an important element of IRFU Policy.
 The IRFU have a dedicated department dealing with Referee and Match Official Development.
-It is headed by former international referee and Director of Referees, Owen Doyle and Referee Performance Manager David McHugh.
+It is headed by former international referee David McHugh, Referee Performance Manager.

 Delivering the national programs are Referee Development Managers Peter Fitzgibbon, David Wilkinson, David O'Brien and Referee Development Officer Sean Gallagher.

-Neysa Herity and Tracy Lennon are in charge of all administration issues relating to the work of the department while Gary Conway is the referee video analyst.
+Neysa Herity and Julie Moran are in charge of all administration issues relating to the work of the department while Gary Conway is the referee video analyst.

 Better refereeing improves that standard of the game with safer more structured matches for our players.
 This makes for a more enjoyable playing experience for all involved.

 The IRFU Referee Department run workshops regularly throughout the season to help improve refereeing standards across all levels of the game.
 The department also works to further develop assessors and referee coaches.

 Domestically we have close to 500 branch referees.
 These referees are all volunteers who willingly give up their time to help support and facilitate the smooth running of the game.